opemii/terraform-aws-wordpress/README.md

 # terraform-aws-wordpress
-## this project provisions highly available infrastructure for WordPress using terraform
+## this project provisions a highly available infrastructure for WordPress using terraform

 Prequisites